foxglove/schemas/README.md

 See [Foxglove Schemas documentation](https://foxglove.dev/docs/studio/messages).

-The [schemas](./schemas) folder contains type definitions generated for ROS 1, ROS 2, Protobuf, JSON Schema, and TypeScript.
+The [schemas](./schemas) folder contains type definitions generated for ROS 1, ROS 2, Protobuf, JSON Schema, TypeScript, and OMG IDL.

 These schemas can be used in [MCAP](https://github.com/foxglove/mcap) files or [Foxglove WebSocket](https://github.com/foxglove/ws-protocol) servers to take advantage of Foxglove Studio's visualizations.